Why is my labia minora larger than my labia majora?

-When bathing, avoid using soaps with coloring agents, perfumes, or harsh chemicals, and always rinse your vaginal area thoroughly.
+When bathing, avoid using soaps with coloring agents, perfumes, or harsh chemicals, and always rinse your labial area thoroughly.
 Pat the area fully dry with a towel afterward.

 It is also recommended that the patient refrain from vigorous exercise and sexual activity for at least one month.
 Your surgeon will let you know when you can return to normal activities, based on your rate of healing.